|Nutrition Facts (per serving)|

 2 tablespoons dark brown sugar

-In a large pot, heat the oil over high heat.
+In a large pot, heat the olive oil over high heat.

-Add the onions and garlic and cook, stirring constantly, until the onions are translucent and fragrant.
+Add the onion and garlic and cook, stirring constantly, until the onion is translucent and fragrant.

-Add the vegetable stock, black-eyed peas, water, tomatoes, tomato paste, and brown sugar and bring to a boil.
+Add the vegetable broth, black-eyed peas, water, tomatoes, tomato paste, and brown sugar, and bring to a boil.

 Turn down the heat to low, cover, and simmer for 2 hours, or until the peas are tender.
 Add more water as needed.

 Add salt and pepper to taste.